 Lauren Bowles Height

 American Actress best known for playing Holly Clearly on HBO's tv series True Blood.
 In film she has had memorable roles in Hall Pass and Dance Flick.
-She had at least 3 more inches of footwear than me this weekend, at Massive Events Bitten convention.
+She had over 3 inch more footwear than me that weekend.

 You May Be Interested